benjaminmishra/form3-client-go/README.md

 		Name:    []string{"jane doe", "john doe"},
     },
 }
+// bctx is background context
+bctx := context.Background()
 err = c.Accounts.Create(bctx, &account)
 ```
-More details on each fields can be found in the form3 api documentation for individual apis.
+More details on each fields can be found in the form3 api documentation for apis.

 ## Tests
 I have relied heavily on makefile to automate the running of both integration and unit tests for this module.
 You can run the tests both directly from your system or using docker compose up command.
 The steps for each of them is described below.

 Note that you need to have GNU make installed on your system.
-Also docker and docker compose needs to
+Also docker and docker compose need to installed and the docker engine needs to be running.

 ### Running tests directly on your system:
 *__Prerequisites__ : GNU Make, go version 1.17 and higher, docker , docker compose, docker engine running*